Andrzej Panufnik: Life in the West

 In 1959, Panufnik became romantically involved with Winsome Ward, who was diagnosed with cancer the following year.
 During this time, Panufnik, who had been composing his "Autumn Music" with poetic intentions, changed it into a work with tragic connotations.
 He still had to complete his Piano Concerto for Birmingham and to fulfil his commission for his Sinfonia Sacra.
 In 1960 he met author and photographer Camilla Jessel, then aged twenty-two, who had worked as a personal assistant in the United States, and whose brother, Toby Jessel, was in politics.
 The British MP Neil Marten (who had been the person at the British Foreign Office responsible for looking after Panufnik's defection) suggested that Camilla Jessel could help him with his correspondence.
 Panufnik accepted, and she rapidly discovered that he had not replied to letters offering conducting engagements and enquiring about commissions.
 Accepting these engagements and commissions gave Panufnik the resources to allow him to devote more time to composition.
 In 1963, Panufnik entered his newly completed Sinfonia Sacra for a prestigious international competition in Monaco for the best orchestral work: it won first prize.

 He became a British citizen in 1961.
 After Winsome Ward died in 1962, Panufnik and Jessel were drawn increasingly together, and they were married in November 1963.
 They moved into a house near the Thames in Twickenham, Greater London, where at last Panufnik had the peace to concentrate entirely on composition.
 His works were in demand by such major figures as Leopold Stokowski, Seiji Ozawa, André Previn and Sir Georg Solti, as well as Yehudi Menuhin who commissioned a violin concerto, and Mstislav Rostropovich who commissioned a cello concerto.
 He also received 3 commissions from the London Symphony Orchestra and commissions for Centenary symphonies from both Boston and Chicago.
 The Royal Philharmonic Society commissioned his Ninth Symphony, "Sinfonia di Speranza".
 Panufnik refused to return to Poland until democracy was restored in 1990.
-He was knighted by Queen Elizabeth II in 1991.
+He was knighted by Queen Elizabeth II in 1991 New Year Honours List.

 Panufnik's daughter by his second wife Camilla, Roxanna Panufnik (b.
 1968), is also a composer.